![]() | |

 Records for these two are skimpy.
 John's death at sea was recorded in 1629, so I'm assuming that's when Elizabeth and her son (#6677, Edward) arrived.
 I cannot find any record of Elizabeth's remarriage, almost certain for a 38-year old widow.
 There are some records of an Elizabeth Larkin in Virginia, but I have never seen any historian talk of travel between Massachusetts and Virginia, except in commercial trading.
 Her son clearly resided in Charlestown, Massachusetts.

 William arrived in 1635.
 The family record that documents William's death gives the location only as "Monhegan" but nowadays, that's only a small island in Maine.
-Settlers were in Maine at that time, involved mainly in the fur trade, but William was a weaver, and I cannot imagine there was much of a market for his goods there.
+Settlers were in Maine at that time, involved mainly in the fur trade.

 Edward Howell was leader of the group that settled Southampton,